ajslater/picopt/README.md

 The actual image optimization is accomplished by external programs.

 To optimize JPEG images.
-Picopt needs one of [mozjpeg](https://github.com/mozilla/mozjpeg), [jpegrescan](https://github.com/kud/jpegrescan) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. in order of preference.
+Picopt needs one of [mozjpeg](https://github.com/mozilla/mozjpeg) or [jpegtran](http://jpegclub.org/jpegtran/) on the path. in order of preference.

-To optimize lossless images like PNG, PNM, GIF, and BMP, picopt requires either [optipng](http://optipng.sourceforge.net/), [advpng](http://advancemame.sourceforge.net/doc-advpng.html) or [pngout](http://advsys.net/ken/utils.htm) be on the path.
+To optimize lossless images like PNG, PNM, GIF, and BMP, picopt requires either [optipng](http://optipng.sourceforge.net/) or [pngout](http://advsys.net/ken/utils.htm) be on the path.
 Optipng provides the most advantage, but best results are acheived by using pngout as well.
-Advpng support is disabled by default and must be explicitly enabled on the command line.

 Animated GIFs are optimized with [gifsicle](http://www.lcdf.org/gifsicle/) if it is available.
 Picopt nag you to convert your file to [HTML5 video](http://gfycat.com/about), but does not provide this service itself.